 ISA Student Blog

-Stay connected while you're abroad and share your experience with your peers back home!
-Each summer and semester the features ISA students as bloggers, photo bloggers and video bloggers who document their time abroad to share with their friends, family, prospective students and more.
-If sharing your study abroad experience through blog posts, photos, videos and other media while receiving professional guidance and feedback appeals to you, consider applying to be an ISA Featured Blogger, Photo Blogger or Video Blogger.
-The Site Specialist for your program will email all accepted students to notify you when ISA is accepting applications for the ISA Featured Blogger programs.
+Stay connected while you're abroad and share your experience with your peers back home on the , one of WordPress' top 23 recommended travel blogs!
+Each summer and semester the ISA Student Blog features current ISA students as bloggers, photo bloggers, and video bloggers who document their time abroad to share with their friends, family, prospective students, advisers, and more.
+If sharing your study abroad experience through writing, photos, videos and other media while receiving professional guidance and feedback appeals to you, consider applying to be an ISA Featured Blogger, Photo Blogger, or Video Blogger.
+The Site Specialist for your program will email all accepted students to notify you when ISA is accepting applications for all ISA Featured Blogger programs.
+Please contact the ISA Blog Team at firstname.lastname@example.org if you have any questions.

 We also suggest you check out the plethora of other cultural blogs available on the web to learn more about others' experiences in San José, cultural happenings, and expat lives.